 Truth be told, this is not a completely new concept: many Fortune 500 companies deploy both a CEO and a COO/President.
 The CEO is the outside person, or the figure head, while the COO or President runs the internal operations.
 However, what Gino has identified here is nothing short of genius.
 It is not intuitive for a smaller, growing company to put two leaders of such high caliber in place.
 A Visionary CEO or entrepreneur will often struggle for years to move things forward, due to a lack of accountability across the organization and his/her own inability to drive execution.
 However, for those who have recognized this and got the right combination of Visionary and Integrator, the results have been astounding.

 Of course, if you are a Visionary without an Integrator it is not as easy as simply hiring someone to execute, both Visionaries and Integrators come in multiple flavors.
 First, one has to consider what type of Visionary you are, and then be honest about where the business is today, and decide where you really want to take it in the future.
-From there you can identify the RIGHT Integrator for your specific situation.
+From there you can identify the right Integrator for your specific situation.
+This person may be already working in the business, or you may have to find them!
 This is where Rocket Fuel really shines.
 Just as in Traction, Rocket Fuel takes a common sense, practical approach to this challenge.
 Along with the narrative, the book contains worksheets and hands-on exercises to help you secure a solid Visionary/Integrator relationship.

-Also, a complete set of tools and resources to help implement the concepts in the book is available at www.rocketfuelnow.com.
+A complete set of tools and resources to help implement the concepts in the book is available at Rocket Fuel Now.